Course Title: Drama and Theatre Studies

 DTS has a vibrant learning community dedicated to theory and performance practice, historical, interdisciplinary and cross-cultural understanding of theatre and performing arts.

-The academic year 2012/13 sees the introduction of a new single honours course of study while continuing to deliver public events, performances and research collaborations with creative industries locally, nationally and internationally through our interdisciplinary research centre, which brings together scholars across various disciplines and courses
+Students study either a single or joint subject degree while continuing to deliver public events, performances and research collaborations with creative industries locally, nationally and internationally through our interdisciplinary research centre, which brings together scholars across various disciplines and courses

-The Department of Drama and Theatre Studies offers joint honours and new three-year single honours degrees.
+The Department of Drama and Theatre Studies offers joint honours and a single subject degrees.
 Teaching at DTS is research-led and is informed by a practice-based approach to teaching and the complementary relationship between theory and practice.

-In year 1, you take the modules Introduction to Practice, Text and Context and The Twentieth Century Theory of Practice gaining solid understanding of theatre practice, critical and historical contexts.
+In year 1, you take the modules Introduction to Practice, Text and Context and The Twentieth Century Theory of Practice gaining solid understanding of theatre practice, critical and historical contexts plus two Arts subjects from a list of 18 on offer.

 In year 2, the focus is on Theatre Production, Text and Context 2 and a range of skills-based modules including: